fantastic001/VertexVoyage/doc/Seminar1/paper.md

 | UK2002 | |  |  |
 | Wiki Talks | |  |  |
 | Live Journal | |  |  |
+Table: Partitioning time for LFM algorithm on real-world networks.

 In Table 2, partitioning time is shown for different SBM graphs with varying number of vertices per community.
 Comparison is shown for original LFM implementation and modified LFM implementation with early stopping criteria based on unassigned vertices where threshold is set to 50% of total vertices.
 Probability of link across communities is set to 0.01 and probability of link inside community is set to 0.1.
 Number of communities is set to 3.

 | Community size | Partitioning time (s) - LFM | Partitioning time (s) - Modified LFM | # vertices | # edges |
 |----------------|-----------------------------|--------------------------------------|------------|---------|